 Included studies

 The systematic review was conducted on January 19, 2021 and returned 3,376 publications.
 Nine eligible studies where the authors agreed to share data were included in our analysis.
-The nine publications reported findings from five intervention studies: the WASH Benefits Bangladesh and Kenya trials,8,9 the Maputo Sanitation (MapSan) trial in Mozambique,26 the Gram Vikas study in India,27 and the Total Sanitation Campaign (TSC) trial in India.28 For the TSC trial, only village-level source water quality data were shared.
+The nine publications reported findings from five intervention studies: the WASH Benefits Bangladesh and Kenya trials,8,9 the Maputo Sanitation (MapSan) trial in Mozambique,26 the Gram Vikas study in India,27 and the Total Sanitation Campaign (TSC) trial in India28 (Table 1).
+For the TSC trial, only village-level source water quality data were shared.
 Individual studies nested within a given trial collected environmental measurements from different subsets of trial participants at different times.
 Therefore, we report results stratified by publication rather than by parent trial.
 Studies had moderate risk of bias (3-6 out of 9 points) due to unblinded outcome assessments and caregiver recall of diarrhoea.
 The Gram Vikas and MapSan studies had higher risk of bias due to higher loss to follow-up and lack of randomization (Table S2).
 The WASH interventions in the parent trials did not reduce child diarrhoea or growth faltering, except for the WASH Benefits Bangladesh trial where children receiving sanitation, handwashing and combined WASH interventions had lower diarrhoea prevalence.8,26–28 Among the subset of children with time-matched environmental data included in our IPD analysis, there was no intervention effects on either child health outcome in any study, except for WASH Benefits Kenya, where HAZ was significantly lower in the intervention arm (Figures S2-3).9

 The studies reported analysis of various environmental sample types, including source and stored drinking water, child and mother hand rinses, soil from the courtyard, household and latrine areas, food, and flies caught in the compound’s latrine and kitchen areas.
-They measured bacterial, viral, protozoan and helminthic pathogens in environmental and child stool samples, including pathogenic E. coli, Vibrio cholerae, Shigella, Campylobacter jejuni/coli, Salmonella, Yersinia, Clostridium difficile, rotavirus, norovirus, sapovirus, adenovirus, astrovirus, enterovirus, Cryptosporidium, Giardia, Entamoeba histolytica, Ascaris lumbricoides and Trichuris trichiura.
+They measured bacterial, viral, protozoan and helminthic pathogens in environmental and child stool samples, including pathogenic E. coli, Vibrio cholerae, Shigella spp., Campylobacter jejuni/C. coli, Salmonella spp., Yersinia spp., Clostridium difficile, rotavirus, norovirus, sapovirus, adenovirus, astrovirus, enterovirus, Cryptosporidium spp., Giardia spp., Entamoeba histolytica, Ascaris lumbricoides and Trichuris trichiura.
 The MST markers included human (HumM2, HF183, BacHum, M. smithii), animal (BacCan, BacCow), ruminant (BacR) and avian (GFD) fecal markers.
 The most commonly used method was quantitative polymerase chain reaction (qPCR).
-Additional details on the study designs, environmental sample collection, and laboratory methods are available elsewhere.15 The number of observations with time-matched environmental samples ranged from 89 to 1609 for pathogen-specific infections, 210 to 2248 for diarrhoea and 103 to 1800 for HAZ across studies (Table 1).
-Pathogen prevalence in children’s stool was 19-87%, and diarrhoea prevalence was 8-26% (Table 1).
-Mean HAZ ranged from -1.81 to -1.35 (Table 1).
+Additional details on the study designs, environmental sample collection, and laboratory methods are available elsewhere.15 The number of observations with time-matched environmental samples ranged from 68 to 1609 for pathogen-specific infections, 79 to 2248 for diarrhoea and 103 to 1800 for HAZ across studies (Table 1).
+Pathogen prevalence in children’s stool was 17-87%, and diarrhoea prevalence was 4-26% (Table 1).
+Mean HAZ ranged from -1.82 to -1.35 (Table 1).

 Associations between environmental contamination and child health outcomes